bobby-palmer/rust-docs-projects/README.md

 ## Grep CLI
 Applied principals learned up to this point to make a command line interface for a grep program that searches and returns all lines that contain a given string.
 ## Hello
 Created a basic multithreaded webserver using the rust standard library.
 It can be run from the hello directory with `cargo run`.
 It will return the contents of hello.html for all get requests to `127.0.0.1:8000`.
+## Lists
+Implementing a variety of linked lists to become familiar with the Rust borrow checker among other features.